HamidVision/Arch-Website---Rend/README.md

 A sophisticated Next.js application showcasing architectural projects with interactive features, smooth animations, and professional design consistency.

+> ⚠️ **Important Note on Asset Usage**:
+> While the code for this project is open source, all **images, videos, and branding materials** are proprietary and strictly copyrighted.
+You may use the code for educational purposes or as a reference, but you **MUST replace all assets** with your own content.

 ## 🚀 **Latest Release - v1.0.0**

 ### **Border Crossing Project Page**